THE CAMELS ARE COMING

 This story was later republished as "Biggles' Last Fight!" in issue number 298 of "The Modern Boy" dated 21st October 1933

-The dust cover of the book shows three Sopwith Camels and was painted by W. E. Johns himself.
-Johns also did all the internal illustrations.
+The dust cover of the book shows three Sopwith Camels and was painted by Howard Leigh (who was effectively W. E. Johns’ brother-in-law)

 The Camels are Coming